 Developing agility in your players is critical to success in football.
 Every player, regardless of position, would be a better player if he were more agile.
 In the clip below from Football Tutorials you will see 8 different agility drills that can be used with your defensive lineman.
-You might already utilize four or five of the drills, but hopefully you can add a couple new drills to your coaching toolbox.
+You might already utilize four or five of the drills, but hopefully, you can add a couple of new drills to your coaching toolbox.
 If nothing else maybe the video will give spark your imagination and you can create your own drill.

 The first two drills are Wave Drills, followed by a typical high knee drill and quick step that you likely use as part of your dynamic warm-up.
 The last four drills are cone and tennis ball drills that you might find useful.